pingcap/docs/tidb-scheduling.md

 **Strategy 1: The number of replicas of a Region needs to be correct**

-PD can know that the replica count of a Region is incorrect from Region leader's heartbeat.
+PD can know that the replica count of a Region is incorrect from the Region leader's heartbeat.
 If it happens, PD can adjust the replica count by adding/removing replica(s).
-The reason for incorrect replica count could be:
+The reason for incorrect replica count can be:

 * Store failure, so some Region's replica count is less than expected;
 * Store recovery after failure, so some Region's replica count could be more than expected;